Browse Wineries From Bordeaux's Top Wine Appellations

 Wineries in Bordeaux combine history, art, winemaking and the innovations.

-- Most of the châteaus across Bordeaux are centuries old and keeping the traditions of winemaking.
+• Most of the châteaus across Bordeaux are centuries old and keep the traditions of winemaking.

-- Alongside to historic châteaus, you can also find modern wineries in Bordeaux with innovative architecture and sustainable approach towards viticulture and winemaking.
+• Alongside historic châteaus, you can also find modern wineries in Bordeaux with innovative architecture and a sustainable approach towards viticulture and winemaking.

 Bordeaux wine region is the red wine producer par excellence, indeed almost 90% of the cultivated vineyard area of wineries in Bordeaux is planted with red grapes.
 Merlot is Bordeaux's top grape (66%), followed by Cabernet Sauvignon (22,5%) and Cabernet Franc (9,5%).